 1. Static viewpoint

-GoodVision Video Insights can detect traffic objects from unstable or moving cameras normally but for the tracking purposes, it is necessary to have a stable fixed view.
+GoodVision Video Insights can detect traffic objects from unstable or moving cameras but for the tracking purposes and compact vehicle trajectories, it is necessary to have a stable fixed view.
 Moving camera would cause moved trajectories on the analytics page and make a proper analysis impossible.

 That is easier to achieve by static cameras placed on posts, houses etc. and harder by a footage from a flying drone.
 We have introduced a stabilization procedure for drone processing which helps to "hold" the scene fixed for slight shaking and shivering of a drone but always try to avoid any unnecessary motion, rotation, zoom etc. when making a drone footage.
 The more stable the camera will be, the better results you' ll receive.